JisaKun/jisakun.github.com/_posts/2015-07-22-Learning-How-To-Learn.md

     * No pain, no gain.

 * About Learning Languages
-    * try to embrace the culture
+    * Try to embrace the _culture_
-    * ok with making mistakes
+    * Ok with making mistakes
-    * pushing your attention very hard
+    * Pushing your attention very hard

 ---